MalindaWMD/expt-blockchain-in-golang/README.md

 # expt-blockchain-in-golang
  Experiment with blockchain from scratch using golang

+ Used BoltDB as it's easy to install with go application.

 (PLN-STAGES)
 #### Stage 1
 - Setup basic structure and adding new blocks.